Experts: Arizona executioners took too long to insert IV

 The lethal-injection death of Clarence Dixon on Wednesday at the state prison in Florence for his murder conviction in the 1978 killing of 21-year-old Arizona State University student Deana Bowdoin appeared to follow the state’s execution protocol: After the drug was injected, Dixon’s mouth stayed open and his body did not move.
 He was declared dead about 10 minutes later.

 But death penalty experts Thursday that said the estimated 25 minutes it took medical staff to insert an IV into Dixon’s body was too long.
 The workers first tried and failed to insert an IV into his left arm before they were able to connect it in his right arm.
-They then opted to make an incision, known as a “cutdown,” in his groin area for another IV line.
+They then opted to access a vein in his groin area for another IV line.

 Deborah Denno, a Fordham Law School professor who has studied executions for more 25 years, said executions should take seven to 10 minutes from the beginning of the IV insertion process until the moment the prisoner is declared dead.